Ezequiel Duran Preview, Player Props: Rangers vs. Astros

-The Texas Rangers, including Ezequiel Duran (.235 slugging percentage in past 10 games, including no homers), take on starting pitcher Framber Valdez and the Houston Astros at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.200 slugging percentage in past 10 games, including zero homers), take on starting pitcher Justin Verlander and the Houston Astros at Globe Life Field, Wednesday at 8:05 PM ET.

 Ezequiel Duran Game Info & Props vs. the Astros